-For beginners and anyone looking for pointers, Scalisi and two other sex experts share their best tips below: the pleasure coach Tyomi Morgan, and Emily Morse, a sexologist and host of the podcast Sex with Emily.
-After reading, you might also enjoy our definitive emoji-sexting glossary.
+For beginners and anyone looking for pointers, Scalisi and two other sex experts share their best tips below for how to sext: the pleasure coach Tyomi Morgan, and sexologist Emily Morse, who hosts the podcast Sex with Emily.
+After reading, check out our definitive emoji-sexting glossary.

 1. Timing is everything.

 “It’s best to be aware of what your partner’s doing when you want to initiate,” explains Morse.
 “If they’re out to lunch with the family, or having their weekly meeting with the boss — not the best time to roll out a steamy sext.”

 If you’re not sure what your partner is up to, Morse suggests sending a simple “Hey, you busy?” text to let you know if it’s a good time.

 “Sexting is all about the build up,” Morgan says.
 “Begin the conversation with an opening that indicates you’re ready to play without revealing too much.
 Sending a selfie of your cleavage, for example, with a simple message of ‘Hey you’ can grab their attention while making your intentions clear of what this thread can become if the person is willing to answer back.”